omeka/omeka-s-enduser/docs/sites/site_settings.md

 **Attachment link type**: sets the target of links from attachments you add to [site page blocks](../sites/site_pages.md#page-blocks) (for example, in an [item showcase](../sites/site_pages.md#item-showcase)).
 It offers a dropdown with the following options:

-- Item page: clicking on the attachment takes users to the item page associated with the attached media
+- Item page: clicking on the attachment takes users to the item page associated with the attached media.
-- Media page: clicking on the attachment takes users to the media page
+- Media page: clicking on the attachment takes users to the media page.
 - Direct link to file: clicking on the attachment takes user to the file alone.

 **Embed media on item pages**: when checked, any linked media (such as videos) will be embedded on the item pages.
 When unchecked, site visitors will click through to view playable media.